daviddalpiaz/bsl/02-ml-overview.md

 #### Density Estimation

-Density estimation tries to do exactly what the name implies, estimation the density.
+Density estimation tries to do exactly what the name implies, estimate the density.
 In this case, the joint density of $X_1, X_2, X_3, X_4, X_5$.
 In other words, we would like to learn the **function** that generated this data.
 (You could take the position that this is the **only** machine learning tasks, and all other tasks are subset of this task.
 We'll hold off on explaining this for a while.)

 #### Outlier Detection